 It’s your responsibility to control who has access to the information we send you.
 When you choose how you would like us to contact you, you should choose a method that will be most secure for you, and you should not use shared email addresses or mobile numbers as anyone you share them with will also be able to access the information we send you

 If your details change, you must tell us by email or phone.
 This includes:

 You can find our email address and phone number above or in the ‘contact us’ section of the App.

 Our App uses encryption and some countries don’t allow encrypted data on their phone networks.
 If you are not in the UK or in Kuwait, please check whether restrictions apply before you use the App.
 We will not be responsible for any use of the App outside of the UK or Kuwait, unless we expressly allow such use.

 You’ll need to give us authorisation to make any payment from your account.
-If you have enough money in your account, you can do this by:
+If you have enough money in your account (including enough to cover any applicable fees or charges associated with a transaction), you can do this by:

 We may ask you to complete two different security checks to authorise a transaction, for example by entering your PIN and a one-time passcode we send to your e-mail address.
 We will tell you what you need to do depending on the transaction.

 When you make a payment, you are responsible for making sure the payment details are correct, including the recipient’s account details and the amount of the transaction.
 If the details are not right, we will not be responsible if your payment is late or sent to the wrong person.
 If a payment is sent to the wrong person, we will try to recover the money for you.
 We may charge you reasonable costs to recover the money.
 If it is not possible for us to recover your money, we will give you all relevant information about the transaction if you ask us so you can try and get it back yourself.

 When you make a payment using your card, we will send you a notification via the App.

 How long the payment takes to make depends on the type of payment and when you authorise us to make it.